anguillanneuf/CarND-Unscented-Kalman-Filters/readme.md

 |BOTH|0.0704465|0.0810925|0.33549|0.232682|

 - The NIS of radar measurements must be between 0.35 and 7.81 in at least 80% of all radar update steps.

+The script for these plots are in `.plot_gen.ipynb`.

 ![nis](./output/nis.png)

 ![est_meas_gt](./output/est_meas_gt.png)